milo-sobral/NeurophFramework/README.md

         f) If an issue in master is detected a hotfix branch is created from master

         g) Once the hotfix is complete it is merged to both develop and master

+7. Please add the pre-receive hook that can be found in the <em>hooks-directory</em> to the <em>.git/hooks</em> folder in your local repository.
+This will allow for stricter adherence to branch naming conventions and protecting branches.

 Please find the link to the GitFlow extensions [here](https://github.com/nvie/gitflow) which will allow for a simplified adherence to GitFlow conventions.